-Michael Grab discusses his process and meteoric rise to Internet fame
+Michael Grab discusses his artistic process and meteoric rise to Internet fame

 By Sara Bruskin | Photos courtesy Michael Grab

 In 2008, Michael Grab was hanging out with a friend at Boulder Creek when he idly started balancing rocks on top of each other in the water.
 Feeling for grooves and notches in the stones and working patiently to find their equilibrium, Grab was instantly hooked on the meditative feat of engineering.

 For four years he continued the hobby, and began selling photographic prints and calendars of the temporary masterpieces he created.
 In 2012, he did what many artists dream of—he quit his job to pursue art full time.

 Grab calls his rock balancing practice “Gravity Glue,” and he’s gone from local celebrity to internationally known artist in just a few years, largely thanks to social media.
 Photos of his sculptures went viral in 2012 on the popular blog Colossal, and his annual Gravity Glue compilation video for 2014 has more than 1 million views.

 Facebook and Instagram followers have become obsessed with his work, and the massive Internet attention also secured Grab some live rock-balancing gigs at international festivals and parties.

 His first paying event was a classical music festival in Sweden, and he’s been invited to some very exclusive parties in the years since.
 “One of my gigs flew me to Davos, Switzerland, for this private party at the World Economic Forum’s annual meeting, doing a live performance for the largest bank in Russia,” Grab says.
 “It was a totally surreal experience for this kid just coming out of college.”